-Students entering the Ph.D. program with an M.S. degree or transferring from the M.S. program in computational science should typically complete the Ph.D. in three to four years.
+Students entering the Ph.D. program with an B.S. degree should typically complete the Ph.D in five years.
+Students who transfer from the M.S. program in computational science should typically complete the Ph.D. in three years.
 Under special circumstances, a student and his/her advisor may request an additional semester of support.